 (b) Any refunds due; and

-(2) Return any money, property, or valuables held in trust or custody by the program.
+(2) Return any money, property, or valuables held in trust or custody by the assisted living program.

-H. If requested by an individual during the process of discharging a resident, or on its own initiative, the Office of the Attorney General may:
+H. If requested by a resident, a resident representative, a governmental agency, or on its own initiative, the Office of the Attorney General may: []

-(1) Investigate whether an abuse of a resident's funds contributed to the decision to discharge the resident; and
+(1) Investigate whether an abuse of a resident’s funds contributed to the decision to discharge the resident; and